logzio/logz-docs/_source/user-guide/cloud-siem/siem-highlights.md

 Structured workflows help you investigate events more systematically and methodically.

-Cloud SIEM's **Investigate** and **Drilldown** features take the guesswork out of the investigative process:

-Begin with the relevant dashboards, where summary lists of triggered alerts are displayed.
-Click the **Investigate** button in any specific alert to review the raw logs and get all of the relevant details surrounding the event.
+Begin with the Summary dashboard or with another relevant dashboard.
+Start by reviewing the summary lists of rules that have triggered.
+Click the **Investigate** button in any specific event to review the raw logs and get all of the relevant details surrounding it.

-Then, continue your investigation using **Drilldown links** that take you directly from the most informative fields in an alert to other relevant dashboards.
+Then, continue your investigation using **Drilldown links** that take you directly from the most informative fields in logs to other relevant dashboards.
 Drilldown links help guide you through your next steps in the investigation so you can continue to expand your understanding of the event.

 You can always add your own Drilldown links to fine tune your processes.